Job Hunting with a Growth Mindset: Prepare for Career Progression

 3. Excluding your achievements

 We see a lot of CVs that simply note role responsibilities and skills, but that doesn’t tell us how good you really are at the job!
-If you’re an office manager, for example, and part of your position includes the purchasing of office supplies, follow this up with a related achievement such as ‘reduced business spend by 20% over 3 year period through effective supplier management’.
+If you’re looking for an office manager job, for example, and part of your position includes the purchasing of office supplies, follow this up with a related achievement such as ‘reduced business spend by 20% over 3 year period through effective supplier management’.
 It shows initiative, the figures demonstrate credibility, and the facts prove you’re good at your job.

 4. Not proofreading